FAQ – ABAP Channels

 No. In order to push or process events, an ABAP session, which acts as subscriber/consumer of a channel, must be in an interrupted state and not busy.
 There are ABAP statements, which provide an implicit interruption (e.g. Dynpro and List processing (PBO-PAI phases) or COMMIT WORK, etc.) and ABAP statements, which provide an explicit interruption (e.g. WAIT UP TO statement).
 It depends on the logic of the application to decide, which kind of interruption and which ABAP statement should be used.

 You can use this statement, if you want to detect and process the queued AMC messages for the session.
 You can then use WAIT FOR MESSAGING CHANNELS UNTIL <logical expression> UP TO 0 SECONDS.

 The maximum message size depends on the NetWeaver release of the ABAP server.

 - NetWeaver 7.50 and earlier: AMC messages are limited to 31 KB.

 - NetWaver 7.51 and later: AMC messages are limited to 1 MB.

 The size limits refer to the binary message size, i.e., for text messages, this is the size after conversion to UTF-8.

 The attributes of an ABAP Messaging Channel (application id, channel id, channel extension id) are converted to lower case on registration/binding.
-Hence ABAP Messaging Channels are case-insensitive.
+Hence, ABAP Messaging Channels are not case-sensitive.